-Now, suppose there are systems and solutions already in place to ease up receipt capture and provide a safe way to store AP documents.
-In that case, the industry is going to experience an increased use of such systems.
+Suppose systems and solutions are already in place to ease receipt capture and provide a safe way to store AP documents.
+In that case, the industry will experience increased use of such systems.
 Companies and accounting firms will continually embrace every effortless means of capturing and storing transaction receipts they find.

 7. Remote Work Transition